 Modern slavery is a consideration for the whole company.
 Our approach to modern day slavery is overseen by Audit, Risk and Compliance as part of our governance strategy.

-Throughout the year the company has continued to benefit from close, well established and stable trading relationships with 1st tier suppliers in both our furniture and flooring product offering.
+Throughout the year we have continued to benefit from close, well established and stable trading relationships with 1st tier suppliers in both our furniture and flooring product offering.
 We also sell dining and occasional furniture which we source from a small number of well-established and highly regarded wholesalers.

-- Assessing the risk profile of individual countries based on the Global Slavery Index together with the inherent profile risk associated with the manufacturing of the goods in that territory.
+• Assessing the risk profile of individual countries based on the Global Slavery Index together with the inherent profile risk associated with the manufacturing of the goods in that territory; and

 As part of our terms of business with suppliers they must demonstrate they are using ethical manufacturing processes to ensure alignment to local laws, standards set out by the International Labour Organisation and our internal policies and standards, which include: